Taking Steps Towards Change Starts Here

 • Equipment and tools that are in good repair

-• Washroom and change room facilities that are close to the worksite and appropriate for all genders (e.g. soap, garbage disposal and consideration for hygiene products)
+• Washroom and change room facilities that are close to the worksite and appropriate for all genders (e.g. locking doors, soap, garbage disposal and consideration for hygiene products)

 • A clean and organized work environment following workspace standards